-Your system supports two cabled 2.5-inch (SAS or SATA) internal hard drives.
+All twelve-hard-drive systems support two cabled 2.5-inch (SAS or SATA) internal hard drives.
 Internal hard drives are connected to the SAS backplane.
-By default, the operating system is installed on the internal hard drives in a RAID 1 configuration.
-For information on RAID configuration, see the RAID documentation on dell.com/support.
+It is recommended that you install the operating system on the internal hard drives in a RAID 1 configuration.
+For information on RAID configuration, see the RAID documentation at support.dell.com/manuals.

-Removing an Internal Hard Drive Bay
+Removing an Internal Hard-Drive Bay

-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and from the peripherals. - 2 Open the system.
-See "Opening the System" on page 66. - 3 Lift the latch on your internal hard drive bay and lift it out of the system.
-See Figure 3-8.
+Read and follow the safety instructions that came with the product.

+- 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and from the peripherals. - 2 Open the system.
+See "Opening the System" on page 83. - 3 Lift the latch on your internal hard drive bay and lift it out of the system.
+See Figure 3-10.